 - Six months added to usual due date to file tax return is extended.Therefore , you will not suffer any penalty for failure to file tax return if you tax return by the date of extension (10/17/2021 for tax year 2020 for which due date was 05/17/2021 .
 Get an idea of quantum of your penal interest by using this failure to file penalty calculator.

-- More time to claim refund , in case you forgot to claim refund for the tax year for which you got extension of time to file.
-This is because , there’s a three-year deadline for receiving a refund .
-The time limit of 3 years is computed from original filing deadline (for example April 15, 2018, for the year 2017).
-But if you get filing extension, the limitations to claim refund is also extended by six months.
+- You also get more time to claim tax refund because , there’s a three-year deadline for receiving a refund .
+The time limit of 3 years is computed from original filing deadline (for example May 15, 2021, for the year 2020).
+But if you applied for filing extension, the limitations to claim refund is also extended by six months.
 Thus you be getting more time for refund claim

 3 Ways to Request for Tax Extension Deadline

 - First is the best way .
 Pay all or part of your estimated income tax due and indicate that the payment is for an extension of filing date .
 You will get automatic extension without the need to file Form 4868.